OSGeo/gdal/doc/source/user/configoptions.rst

    specialize IRasterIO() at the dataset or raster band level, for example JP2KAK, NITF, HFA, WCS, ECW, MrSID, and JPEG.

-.. config:: GDAL_VALIDATE_CREATION_OPTIONS
-   :choices: YES, NO
-   :default: YES

-   When using :cpp:func:`GDALDriver::Create` or :cpp:func:`GDALDriver::CreateCopy` (for example when using the -co option of :program:`gdal_translate` or :program:`gdalwarp` utilies) , GDAL checks by default that the passed creation options match the syntax of the allowed options declared by the driver.
-If they don't match the syntax, a warning will be emitted.
-There should be hardly any reason to set this option to FALSE, as it's either a sign of a user typo, or an error in the declared options of the driver.
-The latter should be worth a bug report.

 .. config:: GDAL_MAX_DATASET_POOL_SIZE
    :default: 100